Għarb Rangers F.C.

 F.C.
 Għarb Rangers is a football club from the village of Għarb, on the island of Gozo (Malta).
 The club was founded in 1968.

-They currently play in the Second Division of Gozo Football League, that they won once in 2017.
+They currently play in the Second Division of the Gozo Football League, that they won once in 2017.

 History

-In 1968 a football team was established in Għarb with the name of Għarb Rangers.
-They took part to the Gozitan championship for two seasons, 1968–69 and 1969–70, with a team formed by local players.
+They took part in the Gozitan championship for two seasons, 1968–69 and 1969–70, with a team formed by local players.
 Then the team was inactive for 15 years.
 In 1985, thanks to an agreement with the neighbour town of San Lawrenz, a team named Għarb St. Lawrence Rangers was made up to participate in the Gozitan league 1985–86, organized in a single division with eleven teams.
-Their record that year was 0–1–9.
+Their record was 0–1–9.
 Since the following season, St. Lawrence Spurs F.C. and Għarb Rangers are two independent football clubs.

-Recent seasons

-After winning the Second Division of Gozo Football League in 2017, the Rangers competed in the First Division for three years until 2020.
+After winning the Second Division of Gozo Football League in 2017, the Rangers competed in the First Division for three years.
 Għarb Rangers competed in Maltese FA Trophy six times.
-In 2011–12, 2012–13 and 2015–16 they lost the first round, while in 2016–17 they lost the first round after defeating 2-1 the Maltese team Xghajra Tornadoes in the preliminary round.
-In 2018–19 Rangers lost the second round after defeating Xghajra Tornadoes 2-1 again in the first round.
-In 2019–20, their last appearance in the competition, Rangers lost the first round 2-0 vs. Gozitan team Xewkija Tigers.
+In 2011–12, 2012–13 and 2015–16 they lost the first round, while in 2016–17 they defeated Xghajra Tornadoes in the preliminary round.
+In 2019–20, their last appearance in the competition, Rangers lost the first round 2-0 against Gozitan team Xewkija Tigers.